Whose Table is it Anyways?

 One way to solve this is by using wooden tables.
 Wood can be painted easily.
 By adding some color to the restaurant, you can paint the tables a variety of colors.
 You can then group them by color so that every server is assigned a color.
 Wood can also be decorated easily.
 Many restaurants will attach a number plate to the side of the table.

 When the tables can be identified by color or number, it’s simple for servers to see whether it is their table or not at a quick glance.
 Managers can keep a copy of the floor chart in their pocket or on their phone.
 Servers can write down their assigned table numbers (or colors) on their order taking pad.
 This ensures that there is no confusion as to who is supposed to get a table.

-By reducing the confusion of whose table it is, guests are greeted faster.
+Guests are greeted faster when we reduce the confusion about whose table it is.
 This can lead to overall satisfaction with the restaurant.
 When more guests are being sat with access to social media at their fingertips, customer satisfaction becomes more important than ever.
 A dissatisfied guest has the potential to reach thousands of future diners within minutes of being sat – and even before a server gets over to them.

-Wooden tables provide you with the flexibility to mark them in effective ways to ensure there is no confusion as to what servers are assigned what tables.
-While a floor chart is an effective solution for assigning servers to the multiple tables throughout the restaurant, you cannot depend solely on a floor chart.
-There can be too many confusing aspects to the dining room layout, especially as tables are pushed together to accommodate the larger parties that walk in.
-By marking the tables in one way or another, confusion is eliminated and tables are greeted faster.
+Wooden tables provide you with the flexibility to mark them in effective ways.
+This is to ensure there is no confusion as to what servers are assigned what tables.
+While a floor chart is an effective solution for assigning servers to multiple tables throughout the restaurant, you cannot depend solely on a floor chart.
+There can be too many confusing aspects to the dining room layout.
+As larger parties walk in, servers may push tables together to accommodate them.
+Marking the tables in one way or another eliminates confusion and greets tables faster.